 *Reported Average Annual Net Price for students receiving grant or scholarship aid reported to the U.S. Department of Education's Academic Year 2019/2020 IPEDS Survey.
 Financial aid is only available to those who qualify.
 Consult this school's net price calculator for further understanding of your potential net price.

 Note that for colleges with no reported on-campus room and board, the average net price has been increased to account for living expenses.
 This number may not only reflect the net price paid to the school for tuition.

 To make a comparative assessment if Stevens is worth the price, measures of it's relative value for tuition dollar can be examined.
 We've calculated an academic national percentile rating of 77/100 for Stevens Institute of Technology.
 Considering an average net price paid of $28,387, this leads to an overall value ranking of 56/100.
-This places the school 157th on our national Best Value Colleges ranking as a provider of a very high value education compared to actual overall price paid.
+This places the school 348th on our national Best Value Colleges ranking as a provider of a very high value education compared to actual overall price paid.

 When considering ability to pay for college, the annual cost is often discussed but it's the "all in" multi-year degree cost which matters in the end.
 Let's take a look at what it could really cost for four years at Stevens Institute of Technology.

-At the current published rates, an estimated total tuition, fees and living expense price for a 4 year bachelor's degree at Stevens Institute of Technology is $238,616 for students graduating in normal time.
+At the current published rates, an estimated total tuition, fees and living expense price for a 4 year bachelor's degree at Stevens is $303,080 for students graduating in normal time.
 This methodology for estimating the 4 year cost is a straight multiple of the most recent reported annual total cost and does not factor in tuition increases during the time you're in school.
 It also assumes you receive no grant or scholarship aid and pay the full list price.

 A potentially more accurate but less conservative estimate of a degree cost can be made by using the school's annual $28,387 in-state net price as the basis.
 Applying this cost over 4 would estimate the cost of a degree at $113,548**